BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

     $> buster-test -e node

-You may also be able to see the test suite as an static page (qUnit style) by running a command on the root directory of your project
+You can also see the test suite as a static page (qUnit style) by running this command in the root directory of your project:

     $> buster-static

 ## Crossplatform testing with lein-dalap

-buster-cljs works both for Clojure and Clojurescript, by using [lein-dalap][lein_dalap], you can easily make your code work for both of them without to much of a hassle.
+buster-cljs works both for Clojure and Clojurescript by using [lein-dalap][lein_dalap].

-Lets say there is a test in our project like the following
+This example demonstrates use of lein-dalap to translate the JVM specific forms to JS compatible Clojurescript:

     ^{:cljs
       '(ns my-cljs-project.test.util-test